AndreasChristensen89/resto-booking-system/README.md

 * Added property to booking to see if it's in past or not, and also if it's too late to cancel reservation.
 I set it to two hours, which I believe is reasonable.
 In case the guests need to cancel anyway they have to call the restaurant.
 * I set use_tz to False in settings.py in order to avoid the timezone input from bookings.booking_start
 * In order to add the ManyToManyField in the Booking model I had to save the booking first in the view and then afterwards attach the tables, and finally save again.
 This caused a lot of trouble but it works now.

+### Complete Booking Logic
+1. User must create a profile in order to make reservations.
+Profile must include first name and last name.
+2. User precifies number of guests and datetime, comment can be made but is not needed
+3. Form validates opening hours, datetime (past), number of available tables, number of people and gives validation errors if any conflicts exist
+4. View code checks which sorting method/if sorting method is on, uses the method to extract tables, returns best combination, and assigns table(s) to booking.
+5. Booking is displayed on users "upcoming bookings" - color indicates status - is also displayed on admin's "pending bookings" as booking is automatically set to status 0 (pending)
+6. User can access booking details, cancel booking, or update the comment - User cannot cancel the booking if booking is less that two hours away.
+If user updates booking it will appear on admin's "updated bookings" site, but only if a comment is present (it's possible to update without leaving a comment)
+7. Admin can see booking details, as well as the current tables assigned to the booking.
+Admin is able to cancel booking directly, or accept/decline.
+In accept/decline admin is able to change tables, status, and comments.
+8. If Admin accepts... if Admin declines.
+It's possible for Admin to change a declined to an accepted and vice versa

 TABLE SORT LOGIC -